trawick/emptyhammock-project-template/README.md

 ## Project-specific details

+(edit this)

 - Ubuntu version for deploy environments: 18.04
-- Server and development virtualenv Python version: 3.6
+- Server and development virtualenv Python version: 3.X
-- Deployment virtualenv Python version: 2.7
+- Deployment virtualenv Python version: 3.X
 - Vagrant host ssh port: 4567
 - Vagrant host https port: 4568

 ## Development system requirements

-- Python 2.7
-- Python 3.5 or 3.6
+- Python 3.X
 - `jq` command, for running `./manage.py` on the server
   - Ubuntu: `sudo apt install jq`
-- `virtualenv` command, for creating Python virtual environments
 - PostgreSQL server and CLI, for your development and test database
 - Vagrant 1.8.7 or later, for testing a Vagrant-managed server
   - This is typically used when testing new Ansible deployment logic.

+Recommendation: Use `pyenv` to manage Python interpreters.
+Fill in `.python-version` in the root directory of the project.

 ## Creating virtual environments